collingsandrew/milestone-two-project/README.md

 - My mentor for guidance throughout the project.
 - Code Institute for their course material.
+- My cohort for help and support throughout the project.
 - [Bro Code YouTube Channel.](https://www.youtube.com/@BroCodez)

+### Code

+- The Fisher Yates Sorting Algorithm was used to shuffle the array of cards for the game board.
+Taken from [Stack Overflow](https://stackoverflow.com/questions/59810241/how-to-fisher-yates-shuffle-a-javascript-array) and [GeeksforGeeks.](https://www.geeksforgeeks.org/shuffle-a-given-array-using-fisher-yates-shuffle-algorithm/)
+- The [YouTube video by Florin Pop](https://www.youtube.com/watch?v=x7WJEmxNlEs&list=PLF5aobzHSchkhjYGigJ6ldBQJ39VSi69o&index=6&t=53s) was used as a guide to implement the game timer.
+- The [YouTube video by Arjun Khara](https://www.youtube.com/watch?v=OV8MVmtgmoY) was used as a guide to implement the flip effect on the cards.
+- The JavaScript code used to implement the emailjs API was taken from their [official site.](https://www.emailjs.com/docs/tutorial/creating-contact-form/)

 ### Resources

+- [ClipartMax](https://www.clipartmax.com/) was used to source all images in this project.
 - [W3schools](https://www.w3schools.com/css/css3_flexbox.asp) for help with flexbox.
 - [JavaScript & JQuery by Jon Duckett](https://javascriptbook.com/) for reference throughout the project.
+- [YouTube](https://www.youtube.com/) for reference throughout the project.
+- [Mimo](https://mimo.org/) for help with learning the concepts of JavaScript.